jmcnamara/rust_xlsxwriter/examples/Readme.md

 * `doc_conditional_format_3color_set_minimum.rs` - Example of adding 3
   color scale type conditional formatting to a worksheet with user defined minimum and maximum values.

+* `doc_conditional_format_3color.rs` - Example of adding 3 color scale type
+  conditional formatting to a worksheet.
+Note, the colors in the first example (red to yellow to green) are the default colors and could be omitted.

 * `doc_conditional_format_anchor.rs` - Example of adding a Formula type
   conditional formatting to a worksheet.
 This example demonstrate the